smalos/nuBuilder4-Code-Library/codelib/labels_display_on_top/README.md

     }
 }

-// Add a function called labelOnTop to $.fn and it will be available just like any other jQuery object method
+// Add a function called nuLabelOnTop to $.fn and it will be available just like any other jQuery object method

 /**
  *